VYASB/vyasb.github.io/_news/announcement_2.md

 inline: true
 ---

-I am presenting at the Doctoral Consortium event at EUROGRAPHICS’2021 (Virtual).
+Presenting at the Doctoral Consortium event at EUROGRAPHICS’2021 (Virtual).